Work-integrated learning (WIL)

 Work-integrated learning (WIL) refers to an educational approach where work-based experiences are interwoven with theoretical learning as an intentional part of a programme’s curriculum.
-This approach requires students to engage in reciprocal, authentic and meaningful work, that involved themselves, the University and a work site.

 The terms outlined below have a distinct meaning in the context of this project.

-Work-integrated learning (WIL): defined as "an educational approach that uses relevant work-based experiences to allow students to integrate theory with the meaningful practice of work as an intentional component of the curriculum.” (used by Universities NZ)
+Work-integrated learning (WIL): defined as "an educational approach that uses relevant work-based experiences to allow students to integrate theory with the meaningful practice of work as an intentional component of the curriculum.” (used by Universities NZ).

 Work: This is interpreted across a broad range of manifestations and contexts, including: